flow-io/flow-tcp-client/README.md

 #### 'warn'

-The socket emits a `warn` event when attempting to create a new socket connection when a connection already exists.
+The client emits a `warn` event when attempting to create a new socket connection when a connection already exists.
 To register a listener,

 ``` javascript
 client.addListener( 'warn', function onWarn( message ) {